HellDevelopment/hQuery/README.md

 # hQuery - a lightweight JS-Framework

-## hQuery is a lightweight jQuery alternative
+## hQuery is a lightweight and fast jQuery alternative for DOM manipulation

 ---